 What is minute steak?

-Best way to cook minute steak
+The best way to cook minute steak

 - Remove your meat from the vacuum packaging and pat dry any moisture.
 Allow it to come up to room temperature.

-- Heat a griddle or heavy based frying pan until smoking hot.
+- Heat a griddle or heavy-based frying pan until smoking hot.

 - Just prior to cooking, rub olive oil over both sides of the steaks and season with salt and pepper.

-- Remove the steaks from the pan and leave to rest in a warm place for a minimum of 6 minutes.
+- Remove the steaks from the pan and leave them to rest in a warm place for a minimum of 6 minutes.

 Minute steak recipe

 Have a go at chef Valentine Warner’s interpretation of one of the most popular Chinese restaurant dishes — Chinese crispy chilli beef.